 Scientific, social and economic data and information form the basis for public policies, agreements and programs in the Great Lakes-St. Lawrence Basin Ecosystem.
 Yet, many aspects of the Ecosystem and its various dimensions and dynamics are not well understood.
-An enhanced, aggressive and innovative program of basic and applied research is a fundamental requirement.
+An enhanced, aggressive and innovative program of basic and applied research is necessary to improve understanding of the Ecosystem.

-Forming partnerships among public agencies, academic institutions, businesses and citizens' organizations to conduct and coordinate basic and applied research on the Basin Ecosystem.
+- Forming partnerships among public agencies, academic institutions, businesses and citizens' organizations to conduct and coordinate basic and applied research on the Basin Ecosystem. - Advancing pollution prevention efforts and supporting sustainable development in the Basin Ecosystem by conducting applied research on consumption attributes and production methods. - Undertaking research initiatives, such as toxicological and epidemiological studies, that explore human health impacts of activities in the Basin Ecosystem.

-- Advancing pollution prevention efforts and supporting sustainable development in the Basin Ecosystem by conducting applied research on consumption attributes and production methods. - Undertaking research initiatives, such as toxicological and epidemiological studies, that explore human health impacts of activities in the Basin Ecosystem. - Making research results understandable to the public and usable by decision makers. - Establishing new, and strengthening existing capabilities and networks for the exchange of data, research results and other information relevant to the Basin Ecosystem.
+- Making research results understandable to the public and useful by decisionmakers. - Establishing new, and strengthening existing capabilities and networks for the exchange of data, research results and other information relevant to the Basin Ecosystem.